 The books serve as a constant reminder of all the things that you don’t know.
 The purpose of a large collection of books should not be to stroke your ego, rather it should be to keep you intellectually curious and hungry.

-Looking at the books that you have yet to read should light a fire inside yourself to keep learning.
+Looking at the books that you have yet to read should light a fire inside you to keep learning.
 It serves as an exercise in intellectual humility and will stop you from getting ahead of yourself.

 We should treat knowledge as a muscle that needs to be constantly massaged and trained, otherwise, it will wither away and regress.
 As Lincoln Steffens stated: